St Andrews United Reformed Church, Roath: 1950s to present

 In the post-war years, the church's pattern of worship altered.
 Weekly evening services ceased, and the church no longer has a choir, though retains a small Sunday school.
 It became St. Andrew's United Reformed Church in 1972, when the Presbyterian church amalgamated with the Congregationalists.
 The church has been Grade II* listed since 1975.
 The dwindling attendance figures observed by the church have been expected with changing religious attitudes.
 The majority of the congregation that still attend are mostly older people, although some families attend for usual Sunday services.

 The church's current minister is Rev'd Des Kitto.

-In the previous few years, the church has experienced many leaks through the old roof and the heating system had to be upgraded.
-These two things came at a cost to the church, and in mid-2018 the church reported that they were running out of funds and were struggling to keep the church open to the public.
-Local organisers Wayne Courtney and Nathan Wyburn co-operated with the minister Des Kitto to hold a series of fundraising events starting in November 2018 and continuing throughout 2019.
-As of August 2019, the fundraising had exceeded its £10,000 target.

 Church buildings

 What is now the church hall used to be the original chapel (built in 1897) and the larger church was built in 1900.
 The main church building has a size III/35 Harrison & Harrison Organ; installed in 1900.

 The main church can seat 500 on the main floor and an additional 200 on the balcony above, accessible from the narthex (main entrance lobby).

 The church was extensively rewired in 2012 and in recent years has had new heating systems installed.

 The church hall is used as a canteen, activity and meeting space for other organisations and a crèche during Sunday services and throughout the week.
 The hall has a balcony too, although it can only seat about 50.
 Off the hall are many side-rooms, such as the "South Room" which is used for prayer and reflection.